Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves: Motivation

 \section{Motivation}

 Let $C$ be an algebraic curve (smooth, projective) over a field $\Bbbk$, which we will take to be algebraically closed for convenience, although this assumption is not necessary.
 Let $D$ be a $\bbQ$-divisor on $C$.
-We consider the \textbf{section ring}
+We denote by $H^0(D)$ (short for $H^0(C,D)$) the $\Bbbk$-vector space of rational functions $f$ on $C$ such that $\div f + D$ is effective.
+Our aim in this paper is to understand the generators and relations of the \textbf{section ring}